inno-v/Whisker.js/README.md

 whisker.map(user_mode);
 // Old mappings will be overwritten without error
 ```
-If not overwritten, old mappings will persist on a per-key basis.
-That means that as long as keys are not overwritten, you can continue to add keymaps on top of one another.
+Old mappings will persist on a per-key basis; As long as keys are not overwritten, you can continue to add keymaps on top of one another without conflict.

 ### Unmapping